johndoh/roundcube-sauserprefs/README.md

 Replacing the storage class
 ---------------------------
-To replace the default sql storage class with your own you need to set 2 special config options:
+To replace the default sql storage class with your own you need to set a special config options:
- * sauserprefs_storage: (string) the name of the storage class
+ * sauserprefs_storage: (string) the suffix of the storage class e.g. 'sql' for the default sql storage class
- * sauserprefs_storage_args: (array) names of the config vars to pass to the storage class constructor, the username of the current user will always be the last arg
+The Roundcube config object is passed to the constructor of the class

 [usingsql]: http://wiki.apache.org/spamassassin/UsingSQL
 [webuserprefs]: http://sourceforge.net/projects/webuserprefs/